-For us to consider your exception request, your doctor or another prescriber will need to explain the medical reasons why you need the exception approved.
+For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
 Here are multiple examples of exceptions that you or your doctor or other prescriber can ask us to make:

-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost sharing amount that applies to drugs in the highest tier (excluding High Cost/Specialty Tier, if applicable).
+- 1. Covering a Part D drug for you that is not on our "Drug List".
+If we agree to cover a drug not on the "Drug List", you will need to pay the cost sharing amount that applies to drugs in the highest tier (excluding High Cost/Specialty Tier, if applicable).
 You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.
 Removing a restriction for a covered drug.
-Chapter 3 describes the extra rules or restrictions that apply to certain drugs on our Drug List. - 3.
+Chapter 3 describes the extra rules or restrictions that apply to certain drugs on our "Drug List".
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the cost-sharing amount we require you to pay for the drug. - 3.
 Changing coverage of a drug to a lower cost sharing tier, if applicable to your plan.
-Every drug on our Drug List is in one of four cost sharing tiers.
-In general, the lower the cost sharing tier number, the less you will pay as your share of the cost of the drug. - If our Drug List contains alternative drug(s) for treating your medical condition that are in a lower cost sharing tier than your drug, you can ask us to cover your drug at the cost sharing amount that applies to the alternative drug(s).
+Every drug on our "Drug List" is in one of four cost sharing tiers.
+In general, the lower the cost sharing tier number, the less you will pay as your share of the cost of the drug. - If our "Drug List" contains alternative drug(s) for treating your medical condition that are in a lower cost sharing tier than your drug, you can ask us to cover your drug at the cost sharing amount that applies to the alternative drug(s).
 This would lower your share of the cost for the drug. - If the drug you're taking is a biological product, you can ask us to cover your drug at a lower cost sharing amount.
 This would be the lowest tier cost that contains biological product alternatives for treating your condition. - If the drug you're taking is a brand name drug, you can ask us to cover your drug at the cost sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug, you can ask us to cover your drug at the cost sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the cost sharing tier for any drug in the High Cost/Specialty tier. - If we approve your tiering exception request and there is more than one lower cost sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.

-Important things to know about asking for exceptions Section 5.3
+Section 5.3 Important things to know about asking for exceptions